isabelbengu/Multi-asset-portfolio-construction-in-Python/README.md

 withdrawal burden in the year the portfolio was also falling — which is exactly the sequence risk the mandate exists to survive.

-**Stooq was evaluated and rejected.** Its European ETF history starts when Stooq began tracking a listing, not at fund inception — IWDA.NL begins in January 2026 there, and XDWD.DE in 2015.
-Using it would have silently produced a 15-month "15-year" study.

 ## Method notes

 **Drawdown is computed on a time-weighted index, not the wealth path.** With